LEEP Events

 - Audit your Environmental Management System | Western Sydney University (value $499)

-We will build upon what you’ve started to set up in your Environmental Management System to identify, assess and mitigate your environmental risk, and facilitate a third party audit of your EMS.
+We will build upon what you’ve started to set up in your Environmental Management System to identify, assess and mitigate your environmental risk, and facilitate a third party audit of your EMS. - Life Cycle Assessment | Western Sydney University (value $750)

 This Microcredential is designed to help you upskill in Life Cycle Assessment (LCA).
-By the end of this course, you will be able to set your Goal and Scope, perform a Life Cycle inventory analysis, practice completing a Life Cycle impact assessment, interpret your results, carry out a Life Cycle Assessment using LCA software.
+By the end of this course, you will be able to set your Goal and Scope, perform a Life Cycle inventory analysis, practice completing a Life Cycle impact assessment, interpret your results, carry out a Life Cycle Assessment using LCA software. - Carbon Accounting | Australian Centre for Business Growth

-13 June 2025 online | 5 hours
+Date TBC online | 5 hours

 This online workshop is designed for non-expert individuals and businesses eager to master carbon accounting.
 Deep dive into carbon footprints, emissions and scopes, current standards, reporting frameworks and policies – with case studies showing the practical application of the information covered.